Dedupe enables you to identify and merge large quantities of duplicate records in both standard and custom CRM objects.

 Step 1: Select Records

-Select your source file or database under Select Source.
+Select your source file, database, or DupeBlocker under Select Source.
 CRM Object will use the organization your instance of DemandTools is linked to, while Import File will prompt you to upload a CSV file.

-- For large jobs, check the box beside Use the Bulk API.
+- For large jobs, check the box beside Bulk API.
 This option groups your records into larger batches, so it uses fewer API calls.
 Learn more about the Bulk API option .

 Under the Object to Dedupe dropdown menu, select the object you want to find duplicates of.
 (You'll define what you consider to be a duplicate is in Step 2.)